 After connecting your accounts and customizing your default posting formats, you're ready to start sharing your content whenever you publish.

 - Review the Posting Format box for each option, which is automatically set by the default post format for the account.
 You can change it or add a custom message with text or variables.

 - Click Save & Publish to publish the content to your site and share it on social media.

 To share an item again on the same social network, manually share its URL.
-It isn't possible to post the same item multiple times using the Share or Social tab.
-To learn about what displays when you manually share a URL, visit Which images display in social posts and What text displays in social posts.
+It isn't possible to post the same item multiple times using the Share tab.
+To learn about what displays when you manually share a URL, visit How content displays in social posts.